 - Avoid services that promote lifestyle (fancy cars, mansions, etc.) instead of education (video lessons, 1-on-1 mentorship, etc.)

 The bottom line is that if you are not focused on learning and eventually becoming self-sufficient, then you will ultimately fail as a trader.
 There’s no other path to making a living day trading stocks other than building the necessary skills and mindset.
 If you are dependent on alerts from other traders, then you are in big trouble.
 Focus on the educational content instead – courses, webinars, etc.

-Joining one of these trading communities will probably be your biggest expense as a trader, so make sure you go into it committed to achieving success.
+Purchasing a legitimate learning program will probably be your biggest expense as a trader, so make sure you go into it committed to achieving success.
 If a service you join sends out trade alerts, don’t distract yourself trying to chase them.
 Learn from them instead.

 Try to understand how the leaders of these services, as well as other experienced traders within the community, are scanning for setups, generating watch lists, and why they are entering and exiting trades at specific times.
 Figuring out the answers to these questions is what will provide you with ideas for your own potential systems, and sooner or later, self-sufficiency.

-- Warrior Trading
+- 2ndSkies Trading Review

 - TradingSim Review